dtaipov/KeyChain/source/index.html.md

 ## Getting started

-After you have installed [KeyChain](https://github.com/arrayio/array-io-keychain/releases/download/0.11/KeyChain.Installer.v0.11.zip), you can start using it with web3.
+After you have installed KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.13/KeyChain.Installer.maOS.zip) or [Windows](https://github.com/arrayio/array-io-keychain/releases/download/0.13/keychain.msi), you can start using it with web3.
 Just install the `web3override` library from this [source](https://www.npmjs.com/package/web3override) and follow these simple steps (see the right panel in javascript).

 NB: Do not forget to install the library and require it: